skrub-data/skrub/doc/guides/table_report/03_finding_correlated_columns.rst

 Reported metrics include `Cramer’s V statistic <https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V>`_ and `Pearson’s Correlation Coefficient <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_.
-The result is returned as a dataframe that contains the column name and idx for the left and right table and both associations; results are sorted in descending order by Cramer’s V association.
+The result is returned as a dataframe that contains the column name and idx for the left and the right table, and both associations; results are sorted in descending order by Cramer’s V association.

 This can be useful to have access to the information used in the |TableReport|